basecore/Divoom-Universal-Batch-Converter/README.md

 ## 🤖 Built with AI (Gemini 3.1 Pro)
 I actually don't have any programming skills!
 I built this entire tool from scratch using **Gemini 3.1 Pro**.
 Why?
 I just wanted a simple, reliable way to get my GIFs working perfectly on my ESP32 Divoom Pixoo.
 I was tired of relying on external, ad-riddled conversion websites that might secretly store user data, and I didn't want to install any software on my PC.
-I needed something that works *on the fly*, directly in the browser, and can be hosted securely and freely via GitHub.
+I needed something that works *on the fly*, directly in the browser (even on a mobile phone), and can be hosted securely and freely via GitHub.
 Thanks to AI, this zero-compromise tool now exists for everyone to use!

 ## ⚠️ The Problem it Solves
 As discussed in [hass-divoom Issue #19](https://github.com/d03n3rfr1tz3/hass-divoom/issues/19), simply downloading a GIF from the Divoom app or the web and sending it to your device via Home Assistant often fails (e.g., showing only a solid background color, flickering colors, or rendering as a blurry mess).